AbdulkerimI/Shop-DemoQA-Repo/README.md

 # Shop-DemoQA-Repo
-This repo here is my solution for the task given to me.
+This repository is my solution for the task presented to me.
+I wrote and ran a series of test cases to thoroughly test the https://shop.demoqa.com website.
+I have decided to automate a test regarding the password reset funcionality on the "My Account" page.
+This test case is labeled as TC05 in documentation, and running it results in a bug.
+Users can request password resets with false usernames and emails which this test simulates, and this SHOULD NOT happen.

-I used Cypress in IntelliJ Idea IDE, on windows 10 OS
+I used Cypress in IntelliJ Idea IDE, on windows 10 OS to run this test.

 To open it, you will need to install following:
   - Node.Js You can get it here: https://nodejs.org/en/download/